Stormwater & Yardscaping

 (603) 534-4977

 The Town of South Berwick is regulated by a general permit through the Maine Department of Environmental Protection (MDEP) for the discharge of stormwater through its separate storm sewer system (MS4).
 This is called the MS4 General Permit, and it went into effect in 2003.
-It required the Town to develop a 5 year plan to protect stormwater from pollution and to educate the public on what they can do to make a difference in stormwater quality.
+It required the Town to develop a 5 year plan to protect stormwater from pollution.

-In addition to Yardscaping the Town offers an annual Household Hazardous Waste Collection Day in October.
+In addition to Pet Waste and Cigarette Butt litter reduction, the Town offers an annual Household Hazardous Waste Collection Day in October(Check Transfer Station page for more information.)
 Never dump your unwanted chemicals into a storm drain or leave them exposed to the weather.
 Bring your household hazardous wastes in during South Berwick’s Collection Day to protect our local rivers, lakes and bays from polluted runoff.

 What are all those markings on our Streets?